BazzaCuda/MinimalistMediaPlayerX/README.md

 `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma and saturation to normal `Numlock and mouse`     | with NumLock on, run your mouse along the progress bar to quickly "scrub" backwards and forwards through the video
-`Ctrl and mouse`        | alternatively, hold a Ctrl key down to temporarily "scrub" along the progress bar with the mouse `RIGHT ARROW`           | pauses the video and steps forwards one frame.
-Can be held down for rapid continuous stepping `LEFT ARROW`            | pauses the video and steps backwards one frame.
+`Ctrl and mouse`        | alternatively, hold a Ctrl key down to temporarily "scrub" along the progress bar with the mouse `Right Arrow`           | pauses the video and steps forwards one frame.
+Can be held down for rapid continuous stepping `Left Arrow`            | pauses the video and steps backwards one frame.
 Can be held down for rapid continuous stepping `Up Arrow`              | increase the volume.
 Can be held down for rapid increase `Down Arrow`            | decrease the volume.
 Can be held down for rapid decrease `Ctrl-Up Arrow`         | pan up.
 Can be held down for continuous panning